 Temporary occupancy occurs if the project will require a temporary easement of a Section 4(f) property or for a contactor to temporarily occupy a Section 4(f) property such that the conditions set forth under 23 CFR 774.13(d) cannot be met and it results in a Section 4(f) use.

-Note: An "exception" to a temporary occupancy use may be applied if the conditions set forth under 23 CFR 774.13(d) are met and in such a case no Section 4(f) use will occur.
+Note: The exception for a temporary occupancy is typically applied as the conditions set forth under 23 CFR 774.13(d) are usually met and in such a case no Section 4(f) use will occur.